The side streets of Hackescher Markt

 When I see an alleyway, it immediately presses my curiosity button.
 I start asking myself: What does it lead to?
 What will I see?
 What’s down there?

 Arguably most exciting alleyway can be found on Rosenthaler Straße, by the side of Cinema Café called Haus Schwarzenberg.
-Once you’ve walked through, you’re welcomed by a courtyard filled with street art and doors leading to exhibition spaces, cafes, bookshops and a curiosity called MonsterKabinett.
+Walk through to the courtyard filled with street art and doors leading to exhibition spaces, cafes, bookshops and a curiosity called MonsterKabinett.

 MonsterKabinett

-MonsterKabinett is a basement filled with bizarre ‘monsters’ made from machinery, and apart from a few dimly coloured lights it is otherwise set in the dark.
+MonsterKabinett is hard to explain.
+Though I’d describe it as a basement filled with bizarre ‘monsters’ made from machinery.
+Apart from a few dimly coloured lights it is otherwise set in the dark.

 This assault to my senses added to the trippy spectacle.
 Honestly, I didn’t know what the hell I was looking at the whole time.

-Well, that’s not completely true, I witnessed metal monsters that moved around squirting gas and making noises – but it felt more like a weird dystopia where robots rule the world.
+Well, that’s not completely true, I witnessed metal monsters that moved around squirting gas and making noises.
+I’m not exactly sure what it was trying to convey, but it felt like a weird dystopia where robots rule the world.

 Street art alley on Rosenthaler Straße